HexHive/OSTEP-slides/35-persistence.md

 # Virtual File System

-* Different file systems (EXT4, NTFS, FAT) use vastly different data structures
+* File systems (EXT4, NTFS, FAT) use different data structures
-* A Virtual File System (VFS) abstracts from the underlying filesystem
+* A Virtual File System (VFS) abstracts from the real filesystem
 * VFS abstracts the FS as objects with specific operations
-    * Inode (lookup): an object in the filesystem (e.g., file or directory)
-    * Directory entry cache: speeds up translation from paths to inodes
+    * Superblock (mount): a life filesystem
     * File (open): a file opened by a process ("open file description")
+    * Directory entry cache: speeds up path to inode translation
-    * Superblock (mount): a life filesystem
+    * Inode (lookup): a filesystem object (e.g., file or directory)
-* System call logic targets VFS operations
+* System call logic (open, seek, ...) maps to VFS operations
 * When implementing a new FS, implement the VFS API
-* System call implementation remains the same, no matter what underlying FS is used
+* System calls are now independent of FS implementation

 ---